Temporary Central Line

 Do not remove the bandage.
 It must remain clean and dry at all times.
 We will give you instructions on what to do if the bandage becomes loose.

 Your child will have to avoid activities, such as contact sports and rough playing that may result in a pull to the catheter.
+If you have questions about which activities are OK, please ask us.

 While the line is in place, you may sponge bathe your child.
 The line must stay dry at all times.